 What Are Judgments?

-- In the event, if mortgage lender with overlays on collections/charge offs requires borrowers to pay off some old collection accounts, do that at closing and not during the mortgage process
+Paying older charge-offs can lower borrowers credit scores.
+In the event, if mortgage lender with overlays on charge-offs requires borrowers to pay off old charge-off accounts, you can do that at closing.
+Do not during the mortgage process.

-Home Buyers and/or Homeowners needing to qualify for a mortgage with a direct lender with no mortgage overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Homebuyers and homeowners needing to qualify for a mortgage with a mortgage lender with no overlays, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.